Amr789/face-editor/README.md

 # Face Editor (GAN Inversion & Editing)

-A modular pipeline for semantic face editing using GAN Inversion (e4e) and Latent Space Manipulation.
+A pipeline for semantic face editing using GAN Inversion (e4e) and Latent Space Manipulation.
 This project allows for modifying facial attributes (Age, Smile, Pose) of any input image while preserving identity.